medidbella/Advent_of_Code/README.md

 ## Repository Structure
 - Each year's solutions are organized in separate directories
-- Solutions are implemented in C/C++, Rust, OCaml & Python
+- Solutions are implemented in C/C++, C#, Rust, OCaml & Python
 - Solutions include both part 1 and part 2 of each day's challenge

 ## Contributions